HanjoStudy/UCT_hons_proj/README.md

 # UCT_hons_proj 2017 (Updated 21 April 2017)

 ## Terms of use
-This is my personal collection of work, summaries and journal articles.
-I thus do ask, that if you use this material, that we have a mutual agreement you do not distribute the code **too** freely.
+### *This is my personal collection of work, summaries and journal articles.
+I thus do ask, that if you use this material, that we have a mutual agreement you do not distribute the code too freely*.

 ## Deadlines